 We enjoyed the outdoor market Marché Royal at Saint Michel.
 Every Saturday, food stalls, food trucks, crafts, and flea market vendors put on this huge market with over 150 sellers.
 The quality is high, and the smells are enticing.

 For nearly 1000 years, a church has stood on the spot of Cathedral Saint-Andre in the heart of Bordeaux.
 A witness to a vast amount of Bordeaux’s illustrious history, most of the current structure was built between the 12th and 14th centuries.

 Cathedral Saint-Andre is the seat of the Archbishop of Bordeaux and is renowned as the place where 15-year-old Eleanor of Aquitaine married Louis VII in 1137, shortly before she became Queen of France.
 As with other grand French cathedrals, Saint-Andre has magnificent vaulted ceilings and stunning stained glass.
-Because it is still a working church, the interior is only open to the public briefly on Wednesday and Saturday afternoons.

 If the cathedral isn’t open, visit its freestanding bell tower.
 Tour Pey-Berland next to the cathedral is a Bordeaux must see.
 Built in 1440, heading up its 229 steps offers another spectacular view over the city.

 The main purpose of Bord’eau Village is shopping.
 On Sundays, it’s the home of the Quays Market mentioned above, but it’s also a mall with 34 boutiques, furniture shops, and cooking stores.
 We loved it best for the view and the promenade, though.